jlhiskey/DN_Final/README.md

 https://maintainnet.azurewebsites.net/

 ## Overview
 Maintain.Net utilizes machine learning to help people stay on schedule with routine maintenance tasks.
-Users will receive reminder emails to the user about the task.
+Users will receive email reminders prompting the completion of a specific task according to its due date.
-The app determines at what intervals the task will need to be completed through user input in addition to the input from other users doing the same task.
-Through machine learning, this interval is determined.
+The app determines the intervals at which the task will need to be completed based individual data input as well as input from other users doing the same task.

 ## Languages Used
 - C#